 The first couple of years in Pennsylvania were difficult for the Harmony Society.
 The Pennsylvania winters were harsher than the ones they were used to, and the harvests not as bountiful.
 They were frequently on the brink of starvation.
 But George Rapp kept them focused on the tasks at hand, and Frederick Rapp soon made friends and contacts in the local business community which helped keep them afloat during those lean years.

 Soon, thanks to their industriousness, Harmony was a thriving community.
-They were trading goods all throughout the western portion of Pennsylvania, including crops, textiles, and distilled spirits, for which they were widely known.
+They were trading goods all throughout the western Pennsylvania, including crops, textiles, and distilled spirits, for which they were widely known.

 They did not get along particularly well with their neighbors.
 From the outside, their community looked less like “divine harmony” and more like a crazy cult full of credulous idiots.
 Instead of a wise elder, Rapp was seen as a tyrannical figure who worked his flock like dogs and hoarded all the proceeds for himself.

 It didn’t help that Rapp often acted like an imperious monarch, directing every activity in town as he watched from a throne-like seat he had carved into a nearby cliff face.
 Society members couldn’t make their own case, either, since they spoke only halting English and shunned outsiders.
 And, of course, if you didn’t understand the Society’s worldview their actions were incomprehensible.